Global CCE Blog

 Climate Education is Lava: IPCC Policymaker Summaries Largely Don’t ‘Touch’ Education

-Kristen Hargis & Marcia McKenzie
+Kristen Hargis & Marcia McKenzie, MECCE Project

 Photo Credit: Rafael Henrique from stock.adobe.com